-The difference is that f is the density of a point process instead of a pixel model.
+Note that f is the density of a point process instead of a pixel-based random field.
+Generally, the MAP equations cannot be solved explicitly due to the high dimensionality of the space.

-Throughout the remainder of this session assume the inhomogeneous Poisson model (5.2.5).
-The MAP equations (4.1.2) cannot be solved explicitly due to the high dimensionality of the space.
+Throughout the remainder of this Section assume the inhomogeneous Poisson model (5.2.2).